Iaenhaall/UndoController/README.md

 ## Usage

-You can download and run the project to explore the `UndoController` features.
+You can clone the repo and run the **UndoControllerExample** project to explore the `UndoController` features.

 These are the main points to pay attention to.